Northeast Radiology is continuing to take every precaution to ensure patient and community safety. We will be providing updates here.

-If it’s nearly time for your appointment and you’re not feeling well or are worried you’ve been exposed to COVID-19, please give us a call at (888) 778-6200.
+If it’s nearly time for your appointment and you’re not feeling well, have been diagnosed with COVID-19, or are worried you’ve been exposed to COVID-19, please give us a call at (888) 778-6200.

 Thank you for your understanding and support as we remain committed to our mission to provide the highest quality health care to the communities we serve.

 Social Distancing.
 Avoid close contact with others by giving yourself about six feet of space whenever possible/practical, to reduce the risk of spread of COVID-19 disease.

 Keep Hands Clean.
 Clean your hands often.
 Use alcohol-based hand sanitizers or wash your hands with soap and water for at least 20 seconds.

 Avoid Touching Face.
 Try to avoid touching your eyes, nose and mouth with unwashed hands.

 Use a Face Mask.
 The CDC recommends wearing a face mask when you are out in public in communities with high transmission and where you will be near other individuals.
 For information on appropriate face masks, see the CDC’s information here.

 Have A Cough or Cold?
 Cover your cough or sneeze with a tissue, not your hand.
 Throw the tissue in the trash and immediately wash your hands.

 Clean Surfaces.
 Clean and disinfect frequently touched objects and surfaces, using a cleaning spray or wipe.

 Feeling Sick?
 Stay home when you’re sick.
 If you believe you’ve been exposed to someone with COVID-19, even if you are not showing symptoms, please stay home and contact your primary care physician.